kkulp-lab/SQL_Rockbuster_Analysis/README.md

 ### 03 Scripts

+Scripts that query the data for information relevant to the analysis using CTES, subqueries, and basic functions.

 ### 04 Final Report
 A powerpoint presentation summarizing findings and the visualization that lead to key insights.